cseblog/cseblog.github.io/_posts/2021-07-23-solving-the-mountain-bike-problem.md

 __Conclusion:__

-**We apply the same approach to the mountain bike problem, we traverse all nodes/mountain, using DFS find a longest path, then we will have a set of longest paths from all points/mountains.
-Next is simply choosing a longest path from a list of longest paths.**
+**We apply the same approach to the mountain bike problem, we traverse all nodes/mountains, using DFS find the longest path, then we will have a set of longest paths from all points/mountains.
+Next is simply choosing the longest path from a list of longest paths.**

-Ok, talking to much! we code the solution then, the full code you can download from the github link: [https://github.com/cseblog/mountainbike.git](https://github.com/cseblog/mountainbike.git)
+Ok, talking too much! we code the solution then, the full code you can download from the GitHub link: [https://github.com/cseblog/mountainbike.git](https://github.com/cseblog/mountainbike.git)

 I walk you through a journey that I code this project

-**Step 1:** Of course we create Node class.
+**Step 1:** Of course we create a Node class.
 A node will have friend nodes, from that we can visit our friends if needed.
-In this challenge, each Node will have maximum 4 friends which are Up Node, Down Node, Left Node, Right Node.
+In this challenge, each Node will have a maximum of 4 friends which are Up Node, Down Node, Left Node, Right Node.
 Like people, some unlucky Nodes don't even have any friends such as Node (3).
 Or some are born unfortunately on the edge of matrix life so they will have few friends.
-That is how the function **adFriends()** is working.
+That is how the function **addFriends()** is working.

 ```java
 package com.jajudev.mountainbike.model;